 The Dawes Arboretum occasionally selects, names and introduces new cultivars of plants.
 They are sometimes seedlings or mutations originating on Arboretum grounds or elsewhere.
-Below are a listing of those cultivars.
+Below is a listing of those cultivars.

 Pinus bungeana ‘Silver Ghost’